 The fickle winds were what wreaked such havoc on the Ryder Cup players in 1991, especially at the treacherous par3 17th, which claimed the pelts of one golfing immortal after another.
 The Ryder Cup players all played it in one type of wind in the practice rounds, and – sure enough – they were completely unprepared when overnight it started blowing even harder in the other direction.
 That 7 or 8-iron they had in the practice round became a 3 or 4-iron instead, maybe more, and the waves crashing into the surf were suddenly far louder and more ominous.

 And on that note, we have no less a personage than Alice Dye herself to thank.
-Once again proving that she was every bit Pete’s equal when it came to craftsmanship and quality in golf course architecture, it was Alice who recommended building up the inland holes higher that the coastal holes.
+Once again proving that she was every bit Pete’s equal when it came to craftsmanship and quality in golf course architecture, it was Alice who recommended building up the inland holes higher than the coastal holes.

 “What a great idea that was, perhaps the best suggestion she ever made in a long career of making great suggestions,” Pete noted energetically.
-So she’s just as responsible for the course being so good as anyone.
+So she’s just as responsible for the course is so good as anyone.
 We built up all the fairways, and now they’re even more windswept than they would have been.”

 The winds will be much different this May than they were for the 2012 PGA Championship (held in August) or the ’91 Ryder Cup (late September).
 In August the afternoon wind ordinarily comes out of the southwest.
 Not so in May.